fxcollot/openHaloDocumentation/ComplianceTestingTool/PerformanceEvaluation.md

 - 🟢 **Faster:** Performance gain achieved (often observed on complex joins).

 ### Manual Debugging (EXPLAIN)
-For queries flagged as 🔴 (Red), we perform a manual `EXPLAIN (ANALYZE)` to understand the PostgreSQL planner's decision:
+For queries flagged as 🔴 (Red), we can perform a manual `EXPLAIN (ANALYZE)` to understand the PostgreSQL planner's decision:

 ```sql
 -- Run manually on OpenHalo for flagged queries